kajott/TrackMeister/README.md

 ## Configuration

-TrackMeister can be configured using configuration files with an INI-like syntax.
+TrackMeister can be configured using configuration files with an INI-like syntax, either with an external text editor or the built-in configuration window.

 The following aspects can be configured:
 - display colors, font sizes and font